Sonoma winery hosts tastings at spiffed-up historic adobe.

 Itinerary

-Three Sticks Wines appears Sonoma Pinot Noir Day Trip and Virtual Taste While You Shelter in Place.
+Three Sticks Wines appears in Sonoma Pinot Noir Day Trip.

 Info